phalcon-orphanage/docs/en/reference/logging.rst

 Transactions
 ------------
 Logging data to an adapter i.e. File (file system) is always an expensive operation in terms of performance.
 To combat that, you can take advantage of logging transactions.
 Transactions store log data temporarily in memory and later on write the data to the relevant adapter (File in this case) in a single atomic operation.

 .. code-block:: php

     <?php

     // Create the logger
-    $logger = new \Phalcon\Logger("File", "app/logs/test.log");
+    $logger = new \Phalcon\Logger\Adapter\File("app/logs/test.log");

     // Start a transaction
     $logger->begin();

     // Add messages
     $logger->alert("This is an alert");
     $logger->error("This is another error");

     // Commit messages to file
     $logger->commit();

     $logger->close();